Opik Agent Optimization Overview

 - GSM8K: The gsm8k dataset contains a set of math problems

-- Medhallucination: The medhallucination dataset contains a set of medical questions
+- medhallu: The medhallu dataset contains a set of medical questions

-- RagBench: The ragbench dataset contains a set of questions and answers
+- RagBench: The ragbench dataset contains a set of retrieval (RAG) examples.

-, the results might change if you use a different model.
+results might change if you use a different model, configuration, dataset and starting prompt(s).